The Complete Bully Dog Breed List: 35 Competitors for Your Love

 Source: frenchiejourney.com

-The Serrano Bulldog is another Brazilian bully dog breed, serrano describing someone from regions with hills.
-They are also amazing guard dogs with a balanced temperament.
+The Serrano Bulldog is a rare Brazilian bully breed, serrano describing someone from regions with hills.
+Originally bred for protection and property guarding, these dogs are known for their strength, intelligence, and calm, balanced temperament.

 32. Continental Bulldog